 Whew.
 And he did all this by the age of forty-four.

 Walter Ament Huffman was born in Bourbon County, Kentucky, on October 16, 1846.
 By 1850 parents Phillip and Caroline had relocated their family to Madison County, Kentucky.

 From the 1877 city directory.

-Huffman, who had known swords as a soldier, knew plowshares as a merchant.
+Huffman, who had known swords as a soldier, would know plowshares as a merchant.

 In the 1880 census Huffman listed his occupation as “agricultural implements.”

 Huffman died in Chicago on June 29, 1890 of Bright’s disease.
 He was forty-four.
 His estate was valued at $1.4 million.